joeybaker/styleguide-css/README.md

 ### Spacing

-CSS rules should be comma seperated but live on new lines:
+CSS rules should be comma separated but live on new lines:

 **Right:**
 ```css